briandrum/codes.forchagrin.com/_chapters/chapter-549-weapons-and-explosives.md

                 that provides complete and separate enclosure.

-            2. _(2)_ For the purposes of subsection (h)(2)A.1.b. of this section, a “container that provides complete and separate enclosure” includes, but is not limited to, any of the following:
+            2. _(2)_ For the purposes of subsection (h)(2)A.1.b. of this section, a "container that provides complete and separate enclosure" includes, but is not limited to, any of the following:

                 1. _(a)_ A package, box or case with multiple compartments, as